-A coin-operated color copy machine for student use is available in the Library.
+A coin-operated color copy machine is available in the Library.

 Campus Security

 The University has certain rules and regulations, which provide for the safety and security of students and campus property.
 Security guards are authorized to police the University property and request proper identification from all on campus.